HiDeoo/starlight-videos/docs/src/content/docs/content/video.md

 Welcome to my video guide!
 ```

-All the Markdown and MDX content will be displayed below the video player allowing you to provide additional information, instructions, examples, or any other content you want to share with your users.
+Any Markdown or MDX content will be displayed below the video player allowing you to provide additional information, instructions, examples, or any other content you want to share with your users.

 ## Frontmatter fields